SISE-Web-Development-Environments/311322077/README.md

 #Instructions:
 1.Read about Ester's life , family and childhood(you can also read more about Baghdad Jewry).

 2.Look on Ester's pictures and watch on her videos and audios.

 3. Contact to Ester, you can add an Emoji as much as you want.

-4.
+4.QRcode , and Like button.

-You can switch between options by pressing the menu-bar buttons
+5.You can switch between options by pressing the menu-bar buttons.